blueork/PACMAN-x86/README.md

 # PACMAN-x86
-PACMAN 🎮 in the x86 Assembly Language using the Irvine Library
+PACMAN 🎮 in the x86 Assembly Language using the Irvine32 Library

 <img src = "https://github.com/blueork/PACMAN-x86/assets/114741623/94d6b501-a248-453e-b8a0-31da08130957" alt = "Game Start Screen" width = "600">

 # The Game
 A simple take on the PACMAN game 🎮 .
-Written in the x86 Assembly Language using the Irvine-32 Library for the graphics, it aims to recreate the basic gameplay of the retro game, PACMAN.
+Written in the x86 Assembly Language using the Irvine32 Library for the graphics, it aims to recreate the basic gameplay of the retro game.

 <img src = "https://github.com/blueork/PACMAN-x86/assets/114741623/fefd29ec-5735-4b86-a425-ce9c568f9666" alt = "Level One Start Screen" width = "600">